nyaosorg/nyagos/docs/07-LuaFunctions_en.md

 Get the text, the directory, the timestamp, and the pid of the Nth history.

+### `nyagos.pushhistory(cmdline,dir,"2006-01-02T15:04:05",123)`

+Add an entry of history.
+It requires the text of the commandline, the current directory, the date and time, and process-id.

 ### `nyagos.gethistory()` and `#nyagos.history`

 Get the count of the command-line history.